0XOday/the_grimoire/Computers/windows/power options.md

 		* Levels of power-saving modes are
 		* S0 - powered on
 		* S1 - S3 -  Standby / suspend to RAM - Cuts power to most devices but maintains power to ram
+		* S4 - Hibernate / suspend to Disk - saves any open but unsaved file data in memory to disk as hiberfil.sys in the root of the boot volume